alemart/opensurge/README.md

 ## Play MODs

-You can play MODs provided by other users.
+You can play MODs created by other users.

 1. Download the MOD.
     - Linux users: preferably download it to your home folder.